vibbits/rdm-introductory-course/README.md

 ### About this course

-This course is composed by **8 sessions** that complement each other aiming to give an overview of the steps of Research Data Management (RDM) based on **practical activities and discussions**.
+This course is composed by **6 sessions** that complement each other aiming to give an overview of the steps of Research Data Management (RDM) based on **practical and fun activities, as much as discussions**.
 All along we focus in practical and analytical view on the **impact** of this practices **on writing and publishing** the results of researchers in scientific journals.
 This course contains generalized examples and life sciences dedicated examples, but the content is easily **applicable to any areas of science** and research.

 ### Material license